What is overdrafting and how can it help your business?

 Choosing between secured and unsecured overdrafts

-Secured overdrafts allow you to access a much larger maximum loan amount.
-As an example, IMB Bank offers maximum unsecured business overdrafts of $20,000, while our secured overdraft facilities allow up to $500,000 - or more on a case by case basis.
-However, your bank will have the right to sell the assets you've put up as collateral if you're unable to repay debts on your secured overdraft.
+Secured overdrafts allow you to access a much larger amount of credit.
+However, the lender will have the right to sell the assets you’ve put up as security if you’re unable to repay debts on your secured overdraft.

 Taking the next steps